 Owning a car is important for many people.
 It allows you to create your own schedule and pick up and go when you are ready.
 But as freeing as a car may be, it can also be very dangerous.
-There were over ten million accidents in 2009, with over thirty-five thousand resulting in at least one death within a year.
+More than six million car accidents occur each year in the U.S., and according to the NHTSA, about 6% of all motor vehicle accidents in the United States result in at least one death.

 While you may try your best to be careful, accidents can happen at anytime.